JustCodeIt7/LangGraph_101/03-Agent_Design_Patterns/23-Evaluator-Optimizer/23-README.md

 This example demonstrates the **Evaluator-Optimizer** design pattern.
 It creates an iterative loop where one LLM call generates content and another LLM call critiques it to improve the final output.

+## Overview

+The agent's goal is to generate a high-quality joke.
+The process involves two main nodes:

+1. **Generator Node**: Produces a joke based on the current state.
+2. **Evaluator Node**: Reviews the joke and provides feedback along with a numeric score.
+The agent continues this loop until the joke receives a score of 8 or higher, or until it reaches a maximum of 3 iterations to avoid excessive costs.

+Evaluator Optimizer is useful in scenarios where quality is subjective and iterative refinement can lead to better results, such as creative writing, code generation, or design tasks.

+## Key Features

+- **Iterative Refinement**: The agent demonstrates how iterative feedback loops can improve output quality
+- **Structured Evaluation**: Uses Pydantic models to ensure consistent evaluation format
+- **Cost Control**: Implements iteration limits to prevent excessive API calls
+- **Dynamic Prompting**: Generator node adapts its prompts based on previous feedback
+- **Quality Thresholds**: Continues generating until a quality threshold is met

+## Implementation Details

+The implementation uses LangGraph to create a stateful, multi-agent system.
+Key components include:

+1. **State Management**: The `AgentState` TypedDict tracks conversation history and iteration count
+2. **Generator Node**: Dynamically adjusts prompts based on previous feedback
+3. **Evaluator Node**: Uses structured output to ensure consistent evaluation format
+4. **Conditional Logic**: Implements quality thresholds and iteration limits

+The system demonstrates how to combine generation and evaluation in a feedback loop to improve output quality.

 ## Graph Visualization

 ```mermaid